var-shikhar/BE-hotel-management-cuvette/README.md

-# Hotel-management - Backend
+# Chef Management & Dashboard Analytics - Backend

 ## 🚀 Overview

-The backend of Hotel powers the core logic behind the chatbot interface, admin dashboard, team management, and analytics.
-Built with Node.js and Express, it facilitates secure user authentication, message logging, chatbot customization, and team-level operations — all backed by MongoDB for persistence.
+This backend powers the core logic for managing chefs and delivering comprehensive dashboard analytics.
+Built with Node.js and Express, it handles CRUD operations for chefs, ensures data validation, and aggregates key business metrics such as orders, revenue, and table availability.
+Data persistence is managed via MongoDB.

 ## ✨ Features

-### 💬 Chat & Message Management
+### 🍳 Chef Management

-- Stores and retrieves chat messages between end-users and admins.
+- Retrieve the full list of chefs with their roles and order counts.
+- Add new chefs with uniqueness validation on names.
+- Delete chefs with safeguards preventing removal of admin chefs.

+### 📊 Dashboard Analytics

+- Aggregate analytics including:
+  - Total chefs, clients, and orders
+  - Total revenue generated
-- Tracks missed chats and timestamps for response analytics.
+  - Number of tables available and booked for the current day
-- Provides REST APIs for message history and user sessions.
+- Provides valuable insights for restaurant management.

-### 🧑‍💼 Admin & Team Management
+### ⚙️ Error Handling & Validation

+- Uses a custom error class (`CustomError`) for consistent error reporting.
+- Standardized HTTP status codes returned via `RouteCode`.
-- Handles authentication for admins and their child (team) accounts.
+- Input validation for secure and reliable API operations.
-- Supports team-level management of chatbot settings and analytics.

-### 🎛️ Chatbot Customization

-- Stores and manages customizable fields:
-  - Welcome messages
-  - Placeholder texts
-  - Submit button label
-  - Chat widget colors

-### 📊 Analytics Tracking

-- Captures metrics for:
-  - Missed chats
-  - First response time

 ## 🧱 Tech Stack